Lets start with Lifecycle Management

 - How long the user likes to use it (fashion-ability).

-Managing the lifecycle of a wireless device is tricky on its own:
+Managing the lifecycle of a wireless devices is tricky on its own:

 - When was it bought